-Use enough oil to coat the veggies, but not so much that they're swimming in it.
-You'll generally need at least 1 1/2 to 2 tablespoons of oil for a large sheet pan of veggies, though mushrooms, eggplant, and similarly porous veggies may need a bit more.
+It is important you use enough oil to coat the veggies, but not so much that they're swimming in it.
+You'll generally need at least 1 1/2 to 2 tablespoons of oil for a large sheet pan of vegetables, though mushrooms, eggplant, and similarly porous veggies may need a bit more.
 With practice, you'll get a feel for ideal amounts.

-Large rimmed baking sheets are ideal for roasting -- they give the vegetables room to roast without steaming, and the hot metal encourages caramelization.
+The pan and the oven temp are also key elements to the perfect roasted vegetables.
+Large rimmed baking sheets are ideal for roasting as the vegetables need room so they don't steam; the hot metal also encourages caramelization.

-- Favorite vegetables (either one type or a combination of vegetables)
+- Favorite vegetables, either one type or a combination

 Gather the ingredients.

-Preheat the oven to 375 F or 425 F, depending on desired degree of doneness (see tips, above).
+Preheat the oven to 375 F or 425 F, depending on your preferred doneness.
 Wash and dry the vegetables.
-Peel if desired and chop or slice into fairly uniform pieces.
+Peel, if desired, and chop or slice into fairly uniform pieces.